 During her twenties she became an enthusiastic walker and camper and although she was only 158cm tall and slightly built she had great endurance.
 She joined Sydney Bushwalkers but continued to explore independently.
 With friends she walked and camped in the coastal bushland behind Maitland Bay in New South Wales, becoming aware of its varied vegetation and splendid scenery.
 She began a campaign for the establishment of a 263 hectare national park, now Bouddi National Park and about five times the original size.
 The Park was formally created in 1935.

 For many years she was a trustee of Bouddi and organized working bees to create walking tracks through the park.
 Her efforts are commemorated in the Marie Byles lookout in Bouddi.
+She was a core supporter in the organisation of bushwalking organisations.
 Between 1943 and 1947 she was honorary secretary of the Federation of Bushwalking Clubs.
-Her legal and environmental credentials led to her acting as consulting solicitor for the drafting of the Constitution of The National Trust in 1946.
+One of these clubs, the Sydney Bush Walkers was described by one of its members (only half jokingly) as being “notable for having more eccentrics to the acre than any other body of people in Sydney.”
+Byles legal and environmental credentials led to her acting as consulting solicitor for the drafting of the Constitution of The National Trust in 1946.

 Her travels through Asia led her to study Buddhist teachings and begin meditation.
 She was an original member in 1951 of the Buddhist Society of New South Wales.
 However, taking an independent path here also, she sought to incorporate into her belief system elements from Gandhi’s teaching.